EXPLORE

 ### Response and remediation:

-- If MFA is already enabled, consider resetting MFA for the users.
+- If MFA is not enabled, enforce MFA enrollment before allowing re-authentication.

 """